sudhirdhumal289/SquareCordovaIntegration/README.md

 ## Install the Square SDK

-Square Reader SDK is included in the plugin.
-But it is recommended to upgrade the SDK.
 Currently we only support iOS.

 For more details refer [Square Reader SDK Documentation](https://docs.connect.squareup.com/payments/readersdk/setup-ios).

 Sub Step from Step 3 - "Update your Info.plist" can be skipped.
 Plugin will auto configure this.

 ## Pair the card reader